oszuidwest/rpi-umpx-decoder/README.md

 # rpi-umpx-decoder
 This repository contains the MicroMPX setup for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
-It is compatible with Raspberry Pi 4 or 5 and uses a [HiFiBerry DAC2 Pro XLR](https://www.hifiberry.com/shop/boards/hifiberry-dac2-pro-xlr/) for audio output.
+It is compatible with Raspberry Pi 4 or 5 and uses a [HiFiBerry DAC2 Pro XLR](https://www.hifiberry.com/shop/boards/hifiberry-dac2-pro-xlr/) for MPX output.
 The repository facilitates downloading the latest version of the MicroMPX decoder from Thimeo, which systemd manages as a service.

 # How to Prepare the Raspberry Pi
 - Install Raspberry Pi OS Lite 12 (Bookworm).